 Step 3: Click Restore option.
 This will fix the boot loop issue by restoring your iPad to factory settings.

-5DFU Restore iPad in Boot Loop
+7 DFU Restore iPad in Boot Loop

-As a last resort, we recommend using DFU mode to repair your iPad restart loop issues.
+To fix your iPad boot loop problem, you cab also try using DFU mode to repair your iPad restart loop issues.
 You will need to use iTunes/Finder for this option as well, and make sure to connect your iPad to your computer.

 Step 1: Once your iPad has been connected to your computer, boot up iTunes/Finder and then start to put your iPad into DFU mode.

 Step 3: As soon as the screen turns black, press the Volume Down button, but make sure you are still holding down the Power button as you do this.
 Keep holding the Power button and Volume Down button for another solid five seconds.
 After that, let go of the Power button but keep your finger on the Volume Down button for 5 seconds.

-Step 3: If your iPad screen is still black, then it is successfully into the DFU mode.
+Step 4: If your iPad screen is still black, then it is successfully into the DFU mode.
 At this point, you can click the OK button on the message shown in iTunes/Finder, further click Restore iPad button.
 This will finish the process and fix your device.

-The iPad has much to offer its user, but if you notice that your device is not working right, you need to fix it right away. iPad boot loop can be a serious issue, so read through our post again if you want to learn exactly how to deal with this iOS/iPadOS malfunction.
+The iPad has much to offer its users, but if you notice that your device is not working right, you need to fix it right away. iPad boot loop can be a serious issue, so read through our post again if you want to learn exactly how to deal with this iOS/iPadOS malfunction.